 If you become ill with fever or cough, or shortness of breath, call your medical provider or University Health Services (UHS) immediately at 412-268-2157.
 You should consult with a nurse who will give you instructions to protect you and others before seeking care.
 If you are on campus and experience shortness of breath or difficulty breathing, call campus police at 412-268-2323 immediately to alert them to your medical emergency.

-Are ensemble performances happening?
+Are ensemble performances happening in Fall 2021?

 What are the temporary recital rules?